GUDVANGEN TO FLAM

 And a few stunning waterfalls along the way!

 My last few days in Norway were spent in Bergen.
 Bergen itself a UNESCO World Heritage Site is a fantastic city to spend some time visiting.
 The views if you walk (or catch the funicular)up the mountain behind Bergen are beautiful.
 You will find on a weekend that a lot of Bergen’s residents will be running up that mountain!
-But that and a little about Voss can be found in my final instalment of ‘Norway: is this the most beautiful country on earth?‘

 So HOW can you get to this beautiful place?